Sustainable Business with phiyond: Key Milestones

 News publ.
-09. Oct 2024
+11. Nov 2024

 News publ.
 06. Apr 2023

 How can the building sector become carbon neutral by 2045?
 A new report from the BMWK answers this question.
-The report by adelphi and others concludes that time is of the essence.
+The report by adelphi research and others concludes that time is of the essence.
 Restricting ourselves to individual measures is no longer an option.
 In addition, social acceptability must be a key component of the federal government’s building strategy.

 Germany has to become climate-neutral by 2045 at the latest.
 To achieve this ambitious goal, all sectors must set a course in the same direction.
 The building sector is also facing a major transformation.
-Prognos, ifeu, Becker Büttner Held, dena, EY, FIW Munich, iTG, the Öko-Institut, and adelphi have prepared an expert opinion on the Climate Neutrality Building Strategy 2045 on behalf of the Federal Ministry of Economics and Climate Protection.
+Prognos, ifeu, Becker Büttner Held, dena, EY, FIW Munich, iTG, the Öko-Institut, and adelphi research have prepared an expert opinion on the Climate Neutrality Building Strategy 2045 on behalf of the Federal Ministry of Economics and Climate Protection.

 The report shows how the heating transition can still succeed.
-As part of the study, adelphi developed a heat infrastructure planning instrument along with measures to improve the social acceptability of a transformation in the building sector.
+As part of the study, adelphi research developed a heat infrastructure planning instrument along with measures to improve the social acceptability of a transformation in the building sector.

 In comparison to previous studies, the solution corridor for the target scenario in this report is very narrow and also steeper.
 This makes it very difficult to compensate for deviations in individual fields of action through measures in other fields of action – which means that we may miss the climate neutrality target for 2045.
 The report also shows that the annual emission targets for the building sector by 2030 are almost impossible to achieve.